squarism/microfile/README.md

 * Gets your problem away from possibly a cheap fileserver and into a higher level of abstraction.

+## Philosophy

+Microfile is about message passing and not doing work itself.
+This gets the problem away from possibly weak machines and gets the problem to a service powered by a full language.
+Microfile is controlled by a config file which will never be as powerful and flexible as a language.
+Because of this, a shell-out action is avoided on purpose.
+Microfile is about passing messages and embracing tiny services.
+Shell outs limit reuse.

+For example:
+- image conversion is done by passing what's needed to a service.
+- file renaming is done by passing the minimum of what's need to rename a file.
+- testing a backup archive is done somewhere else even though it's easy to imagine a shell-out.

 ## Up and Running
 1. Download a binary release.
 2. Create a config file (more realistic examples are below) in one of three places: